 In 2009 the town approved the use of \$137,000.00 in CPA funds to undertake a critically important preservation project at Groton Grange Hall, see Figure 5.
 The Groton Grange Hall was originally constructed around 1890.
 The Groton chapter is the oldest functioning Grange in the Commonwealth, and it's building has been an integral part of Groton's town fabric for nearly a century now.
-This project, now near completion, will allow the Grange to continue to make its facilities available for Town use for many years to come.
+This project, now completed, will allow the Grange to continue to make its facilities available for Town use for many years to come.

-3. GROTON - BRIEF HISTORY
+3. Groton - Brief History